 A controlled landfill emerges as the preferred option; an uncontrolled landfill comes in the second place.
 Tebodin has included this option in the evaluation, to demonstrate the effect of the weighting factors: an uncontrolled landfill is cheap, does hardly require maintenance or utilities, but it has serious environmental effects.
-To avoid misunderstanding: Tebodin does not recommend uncontrolled landfilling whatsoever.
+To avoid misunderstanding: Tebodin does not recommend uncontrolled land filling whatsoever.

 It is obvious that incineration is expensive and virtually non-existent in countries participating in this study.
-The report on activity A clearly describes that, with the exception of Damietta, in all ports garbage is brought to a landfill and this is the solution with by far the lowest cost.
+The report on Activity 1 clearly describes that in all ports garbage is brought to a landfill and this is the solution with by far the lowest cost.
 Wherever appropriate and possible, uncontrolled landfills should be upgraded to controlled landfills to comply with environmental standards.
-We therefore will follow the existing practices in ports as described in the report on Activity A.
+We therefore will follow the existing practices in ports as described in the report on Activity 1.